 - Udo Shrine is located on a cliff beside the ocean, making for incredible scenery.
 You can pray for long and happy marriages, healthy children and safety at sea!

-Festival: The Aoshima Naked Man Festival takes place on the traditional Coming of Age Day in Japan.
-It invites both men and women to take a chilly dip in the sea wearing nothing but a loincloth or robe before soaking in an onsen and making mochi afterwards.
+The Aoshima Naked Man Festival takes place on the traditional Coming of Age Day in Japan (held annually on the second Monday of January).
+It invites both men and women to take a chilly dip in the sea wearing nothing but a loincloth or robe before soaking in an onsen and making mochi afterward.

 Kagoshima – 鹿児島県

-Subtropical islands which inspired Princess Mononoke, volcanoes rumbling quietly and rocket launch pads that connect us with space—Kagoshima is a holiday spot with a difference.
+Subtropical islands which inspired the film Princess Mononoke, volcanoes rumbling quietly and rocket launch pads that connect us with space—Kagoshima is a holiday spot with a difference.

-- Chiran is a small town on the Satsuma Peninsula, with the popular Chiran Peace Museum for Kamikaze Pilots and a well-preserved samurai district to explore, as well as an English tearoom and museum dedicated to a one-day war in which 18 lives were lost.
+- Chiran is a small town on the Satsuma Peninsula, with the popular Chiran Peace Museum for Kamikaze pilots and a well-preserved samurai district to explore.
+It also boasts an English tearoom and museum dedicated to a one-day war in which 18 lives were lost.

 - Amami Oshima has the beautiful golden sands of Okinawa with none of the crowds.
 With corals and stunning sea life it has great opportunities for snorkeling as well as silk production for kimonos, traditional cuisine and mangrove forests to explore.

-Festival: Home to some more unusual festivals, here you can choose between a) the Sogadon-no-Kasayaki (Umbrealla Burning) Festival, where umbrellas replace torches, b) the Spider Battles in which specially trained samurai spiders fight or the Seppetobe Festival where men dance, drink and sing while covered in mud in a paddy field to pray for a good harvest.
+- c) the Seppetobe Festival, where men dance, drink and sing while covered in mud in a paddy field to pray for a good harvest.

-Food: Famed for their sweet potatoes, there are plenty of ways to enjoy it including as gane, which is tempura-style, but you should also be sure to try the silver fish kibinago, which taste best as sashimi and available almost everywhere.
+Kagoshima is famed for its sweet potatoes.
+There are plenty of ways to enjoy the root vegetable, such as gane (sweet potato tempura).
+Visitors should make sure to try the silver fish kibinago, which tastes best as sashimi and is available almost everywhere.

 Okinawa – 沖縄県